Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Here, we will introduce such Japanese-only events by season.
 We will also tell you about traditional events held at milestones in life.
 Let's take a fresh look at events that are familiar to Japanese people's lives.

-Major Classifications of Japanese Events
+Main Classifications of Japanese Events

 Traditional Events